johnsengendo/Digital-Forensics/README.md

 # Digital-Forensics Project

 Digital Forensics helps in developing technical solutions needed to protect organisations by countering deep fake.
-In this project, I trainned a Generative Adversarial Network consisting of two networks (Generator & Discriminator) working against each other following the architecture below.
+In this project, I trainned a Generative Adversarial Network consisting of two networks (Generator & Discriminator) working against each other and following the architecture below.
 ## GAN architecture

 ![GAN](GAN.JPG)